File a Complaint / Report Violations

 The intake and investigation procedures described above are the standard procedures that are applied to complaints from consumers and the public, i.e. any person from outside the agency.
 The Enforcement Division also receives a large volume of complaints from TDLR staff, known as “Department complaints.”
 Some Department complaints are processed according to the standard procedures described above.
 However, for some categories of Department complaints specialized and abbreviated procedures have been created.
 These specialized procedures vary from one statute to another, but generally they are designed to eliminate unnecessary steps and bring the complaint to resolution more quickly.

 One example is our specialized procedure for processing Cosmetology cases arising from TDLR inspections of salons.
-Inspections are conducted by employees of the Compliance Division.
-If an inspection reveals evidence of violations that rise to a certain level of seriousness, the Compliance Division will refer the matter to the Enforcement Division as a complaint.
+Inspections are conducted by employees of the Field Operations Division.
+If an inspection reveals evidence of violations that rise to a certain level of seriousness, the Field Operations Division will refer the matter to the Enforcement Division as a complaint.
 When Enforcement receives this complaint, we do not assign an Enforcement investigator to the case.
 Instead, we assign the case directly to a prosecutor, who will proceed with appropriate steps to resolve the case.
-In these cases there is no need for an Enforcement investigator to be involved, because the violations are proved through the observations of the Compliance inspector.
+In these cases there is no need for an Enforcement investigator to be involved, because the violations are proved through the observations of the Field Operations inspector.
 In other words, the inspector is the witness to the violations found during the inspection, so he is in the best position to create a report of his findings.
 If the prosecutor needs more information after reviewing the inspector’s report, she will seek that information directly from the inspector.

 In all cases, the prosecutor decides how the case will be resolved.
 If the prosecutor determines that formal enforcement action is not warranted, due to insufficient evidence or other reasons, she will close the case informally by issuing a closing letter.
 She may also issue a warning letter to the respondent, recommending that he come into compliance with the applicable law.